-- (1) Cases received this fiscal year were down approximately 9.57% (916 vs. 1013); - (2) Dismissals this fiscal year increased by approximately 10.7% (930 vs. 840); - (3) Cases closed with orders of discipline this fiscal year increased by approximately 91.6% (69 vs. 36); and - (4) Active case number at the end of this fiscal year decreased by approximately 18.5% (395 vs. 485).
+- (1) Cases received this fiscal year were up approximately 1% (926 vs. 916); - (2) Dismissals this fiscal year decreased by approximately 18% (760 vs. 930): - (3) Cases closed with orders of discipline this fiscal year decreased by approximately 55% (31 vs. 69); and - (4) Active case number at the end of this fiscal year increased by approximately 29% (501 vs. 389).

 The OPC has a goal to reduce its active case number each fiscal year by closing more cases in a fiscal year than the office receives in that year.
-This year, the OPC did accomplish this goal because it received 916 cases and closed 1012 cases and its active case number decreased by 18.5%.
+This year, the OPC did not accomplish this goal because it received 926 cases and closed 815 cases and its active case number increased by 29%.

-The OPC has also established a goal of attempting to have 20% or less of its cases be in the informal stage for a period of no more than six months.
-Of its current caseload (395), 325 are at the informal stage.
-And of the 325 cases, 92 or approximately 28% have been in the informal stage for over six months.
-It should be noted that 17 of the 92 cases are either abeyances, informal appeals or special prosecutor cases (special prosecutor cases are cases filed against either OPC staff, Bar Commissioners or Ethics and Discipline Committee lawyer members - which pursuant to Rule 14-517(f) of the RLDD, have to be prosecuted outside of the OPC).
-Not counting these 17 cases, about 23% of the 325 cases have been at the informal stage for a period of greater than six months.
-This 23% number is above the OPC's goal and the OPC will strive in the upcoming fiscal year to achieve its percentage goal.
+The OPC has also established a goal of attempting to have 80% or more of its actively investigated cases in the informal stage resolved or moved to the next stage of prosecution in less than six months.
+Of its current caseload (501), 436 are at the informal stage.
+And of the 436 cases, 112 or approximately 26% have been in the informal stage for over six months.
+It should be noted that 16 of the 436 cases are not being actively investigated because they are either abeyances, informal appeals, diversions not completed, or special prosecutor cases (special prosecutor cases are cases filed against either OPC staff, Bar Commissioners or Ethics and Discipline Committee lawyer members - which pursuant to Rule 14-517(f) of the RLDD, have to be prosecuted outside of the OPC).
+Not counting these 16 cases, about 22% of the 436 cases have been at the informal stage for a period of greater than six months; so 78% of the actively investigated cases have not been resolved or moved to the next stage of prosecution in six months or less.
+This 78% number is below the OPC's goal and the OPC will strive in the upcoming fiscal year to achieve its percentage goal.